 Customers in the Acrobat Sign for Government environment don't have access to adjust the document password strength.
 These accounts must use a password consisting of at least 14 characters, including at least:

 - One uppercase alpha character

 - One lowercase alpha character

 The audit report clearly indicates the recipient entered a valid password:

 If the agreement is canceled due to the recipient being unable to authenticate, the reason is explicitly stated:

-Automatic agreement cancelation when a recipient fails to authenticate
+Automatic agreement cancellation when a recipient fails to authenticate

 If the settings restrict the number of password authentication attempts, and the recipient fails to authenticate that number of times, the agreement is automatically canceled.

-The agreement's originator is sent an email announcing the cancelation with a note identifying the recipient that failed to authenticate.
+The agreement's originator is sent an email announcing the cancellation with a note identifying the recipient who failed to authenticate.

 No other parties are notified.